whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 **Scan through the ingredients list** located on your cat litter packaging.
 Non-clumping conventional litters are typically made out of clay.
 If you are using clumping cat litter there is a high chance it is made from granulated [bentonite clay](https://en.wikipedia.org/wiki/Bentonite){:target="_blank"}.
 These are the types you probably want to avoid.
 On the other hand, if you are allergic to the biodegradable types you might want to look for a clay-based litter that is very low on dust.

-[Biodegradable litters](https://en.wikipedia.org/wiki/Litter_box#Biodegradable_litter) are made from various plant resources, including pine wood pellets, recycled newspaper, corn, wheat, and walnuts.
+[Biodegradable litters](https://en.wikipedia.org/wiki/Litter_box#Biodegradable_litter){:target="_blank"} are made from various plant resources, including pine wood pellets, recycled newspaper, corn, wheat, and walnuts.
 An added advantage that these litters have is that they are much **more friendly to the environment**.

 Silica gel litter is often referred to as "crystal litter".
-The silica used in these products is similar to the beads packed in a permeable bag that are used as a preservative for goods that can be damaged by excess moisture.
+The [silica](https://en.wikipedia.org/wiki/Silicon_dioxide){:target="_blank"} used in these products is similar to the beads packed in a permeable bag that are used as a preservative for goods that can be damaged by excess moisture.
 Because the granules in this type of litter are not fine, they produce a lot less dust.

 Keep in mind that **switching litter might take some time** as it is typically a process of trial and error.
 But don't get discouraged as changing litter is one of the best ways to reduce cat litter allergies.